 What are VOCs

 VOCs (Volatile Organic Compounds) refers to manufactured chemicals emitted from solid or liquid products in a gaseous state.

-To have good air quality is not as simple as moving away from the city to a quiet suburb or rural environment, to avoid the industrialized produced pollution highly populated cities are known for.
+To have good air quality is not as simple as moving away from the city to a quiet suburb or rural environment, to avoid the industrialized pollution highly populated cities are known for.
 90% of our time is spent indoors, so even with pristine outdoor air, this doesn't necessarily mean the air your breathing indoors is of the same quality.

 This prevalence is due to factors such as chemicals being found in thousands of products, many bought by consumers for in-home use, and the inability of VOCs to dissipate in enclosed spaces, which all contribute to poor indoor air quality.

-Common Household products that release VOCs
+Common Household products that emit VOCs

 Health effects Caused by VOCs Exposure Indoors

 It's important to keep in mind that VOCs represent a large group of chemicals that have their own toxicity and potential to cause different health effects.(2)

 The possible symptoms of VOC exposure include: